 Under Australian laws, all rental property owners must adhere to national electrical and fire safety regulations.
-These regulations enforce the installation of electrical and fire safety equipments in residential properties.
+These regulations enforce the installation of electrical and fire safety equipment in residential properties.
 These requirements are necessary to reduce the potential for fire-related deaths in rental properties.
 Local providers can help these property owners fulfill these requirements by installing Smoke Alarms as directed by the law.

 Rented Properties Smoke Alarm Requirements

 The Environmental Planning and Assessment Act of 1979 regulates the requirements for fire safety equipment in rental properties.
 This requires property owners to install a smoke detector in all areas in which a tenant may sleep.
-Primarily, the property owner install a smoke alarm on each level of the property.
+Primarily, the property owner installs a smoke alarm on each level of the property.
 These installations are vital to warning the tenant when a possible fire is present.

 The Responsibilities of the Landlord

 The responsibilities of the landlord begin with the initial installation of the fire safety equipment.
 Furthermore, the property owner must acquire testing and maintenance for these devices under applicable laws.
 Equally, the landlord must provide at least two-days notification to their tenant before the arrival of the chosen service provider.